 Death Valley Photo Workshop

-- The itinerary is kept flexible so we can chase the best weather conditions.
+- Itinerary is flexible to chase the best weather conditions.

-- Post-processing and image critique sessions will be scheduled throughout the workshop to help you make the most of your images.
+- Post-processing and image critique sessions will be scheduled throughout the workshop.

 The exact itinerary will be kept flexible to account for the weather and current conditions in the park.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.

-- Day 1: Meet at 9AM at The Oasis at Death Valley in Furnace Creek for a mandatory orientation session.
-We'll cover many of the shooting techniques you will use throughout the workshop.
-We'll head out mid-afternoon to photograph some rugged canyons, finishing with sunset at one of our favorite views in the park.
+- Day 1: Meet at 1PM at The Ranch at Death Valley in Furnace Creek for an orientation session where we'll cover many of the shooting techniques you will use throughout the workshop.
+After the session, we'll go out for our first sunset shoot and return for dinner.

 - Day 2: With nice clouds in the sky, we wake up early to photograph the salt polygons at Badwater.
 We venture further afield to colorful badlands and slot canyons.
 In the afternoon we photograph old cars, waterfalls, joshua trees, ghost towns, and finish at sunset with Badwater Basin stretched out below us.
 We decide to stay a couple hours after sunset to do some night photography!